-After the heater is installed properly, to an approved chimney, in good condition it is ready for operation.
-The first few fires should be small in order to properly temper the cast iron parts and refractory liners.
+After the heater is installed properly, to an approved chimney, it is ready for operation.
+The first few fires should be small in order to properly temper the cast iron parts.
 The burning rate of the wood used in the heater is controlled by the amount of air (oxygen) admitted to the fire.
 The three manual draft regulators on the fire door are arranged to give you complete TRI-AIR comfort control.
 The two lower regulators give you fast start up.
 The upper regulator supplies secondary air for more complete burning of the wood.
 A proper adjustment of the three, controls the fire to your needs.

 CAUTION: It is not intended that the heater be operated with fire door open.
-Over firing may result in damage to the heater and sparks popping into the room could occur.
+Overfiring may result in damage to the heater and sparks popping out into the room could occur.
 It is not possible to control the fire with the fire door open.